serenity-is/docs/framework/data-access/criteria.md

     .SetParam("@myparam", 5);
 ```

-Here we set param value using SetParam extension of SqlQuery.
+Here we set the param value using the `SetParam` extension of SqlQuery.

 We could also declare this param beforehand and reuse it: